mgreenig/loopgen/README.md

             - "sequence" (M,) array of integers 0-19, based on sorted 3-letter AA codes
 ```

-However our pipeline can handle any structure so long as the key structure
+However our pipeline can handle any format so long as the key format
 from `receptor`/`ligand` and below is consistent.
 In our case, `receptor` refers to the
 epitope and `ligand` refers to the CDR loop.